jzucker2/BeKindRewind/README.md

 BeKindRewind is available under the MIT license.
 See the LICENSE file for more info.

 ## Release criteria
+* Tests for different types of NSURLSession (shared, ephemeral, standard, background, etc).
+Make different test case classes for each type of session
+* test different types of errors (timeout, invalid url) for playing/recording
+* swift tests (at least basic)
+* add code coverage
+* add different types of matchers
+* afnetworking tests
+* Separate into subspecs
 * Rewrite README instructions
+* blog post
+* test for simultaneous network requests (two gets works well enough)
 * proper support for redirects
-* handle multi-part data

 ## Future features
-* swift tests (at least basic)
-* Separate into subspecs
-* add code coverage
-* test different types of errors (timeout, invalid url) for playing/recording
-* Tests for different types of NSURLSession (shared, ephemeral, standard, background, etc).
-Make different test case classes for each type of session
-* afnetworking tests
 * test for other types of network requests (streaming)
 * timing taken into consideration
-* blog post
 * JSON serializing in addition to plist serializing